mailmandan/multi-agent-hack/README.md

 Each challenge comes with its own set of tasks and objectives.
 Feel free to explore the challenges, learn, and have fun during this hackathon!
 ## 💰 Costs

 You can estimate the cost of this project's architecture with [Azure's pricing calculator](https://azure.microsoft.com/pricing/calculator/)

-As an example in $USD, here's how a sample MVP would be  currently built:
+Please use this [link](https://azure.com/e/c5b4707661814dd787c3a83cbcf51be5) for an example in $USD, in Sweden Central of the price of the sample MVP:

 Average Monthly Cost:
-* Azure Cosmos DB Serverless ($0.25 USD per 1M RU/s): $0.25
+* Azure Cosmos DB Standard provisioned throughput ($0.25 USD per 1M RU/s): $5,84
-* Azure App Service (B1 Plan): $12.41
+* Azure App Service (B1 Plan): $13.14
-* Azure OpenAI (GPT-4o 1M input/output tokens): $20 (Sample uses 10K tokens)
+* Azure OpenAI (GPT-4o 1M input/output tokens): $12,50 (Sample uses 10K tokens)
-* Azure OpenAI (text-3-large): < $0.01 (Sample uses 5K tokens)
+* Azure OpenAI (text-3-large - 1M tokens):  $0.13 (Sample uses 5K tokens)
+* Azure Application Insights - FREE for the first 3 months, after that 1GB x 30 days - $74,75 (Sample uses 0,001 GB)

 ## ⚠️ Important Security Notice